yellowstonegames/SquidLib/README.md

 ###Ease Of Use
 -   Standard GUI notation of (x,y) locations within the grid
 -   Uses Swing components or the scene2d.ui classes from libGDX
+  -   LibGDX is an optional dependency; if you don't use it, you don't need to include it (unless building SquidLib yourself)
 -   Any Font can be used
   -   This means TTF or OTF fonts in Swing
   -   For libGDX, it means bitmap fonts created by the libGDX tool Hiero, which uses TTF or OTF fonts as input